 In McMinnville, you can play on a waterslide, bike to a winery to taste famous Oregon Pinot noir and close out the day with a farm-to-table dining experience.
 And that’s just Day One.

 McMenamins Hotel Oregon in downtown McMinnville hosts the event during a weekend in mid-May each year.
+This year, however, the festival has been pushed back to the weekend of September 17-19.
 The festival is a tongue-in-cheek celebration of the reputation McMinnville earned in 1950 when a photograph of an alleged UFO was taken on a nearby farm.
 The “Trent Sighting” photos were featured in Life magazine.